 It’s that time of year when kids hand out pink valentines!
 Pink, wot?
 Okay, we realize that not all children are fans of pink, so along with our classic pink-on-pink design, we also created one that goes beyond the usual go-to colors for the holiday.
-Our designs are so easy and fun your kids can make them too!
+Our DIY Valentines designs are so easy and fun, your kids can make them too!
+Pull up an image on PicMonkey and play along at home!

 Valentine #1: Cute Overload!